 For further information, please contact us at email@example.com.

-You can find out more about the EU Rights Clinic here.
+You can find out more about the casework of the EU Rights Clinic here.